 The Principle of Testimonial Integrity

-There is a broader principle at work here that extends well beyond Origen.
+There is a broader principle at work here that extends across all appeals to patristic authority.
 It can be stated plainly: an authority invoked for one doctrine cannot be quarantined from the rest of his system without a principled explanation of why the quarantine is justified.

 This does not mean that we must accept everything a Church Father wrote in order to cite him at all.
 Every serious student of the Fathers knows that they were fallible men who held some views that did not survive the scrutiny of subsequent theological development.
 The Fathers are not Scripture.
-They are witnesses to how Scripture was read, interpreted, and applied in their times, and they are valuable witnesses precisely because of what they represent: proximity to the apostolic age, deep immersion in the Greek text, and hard-won theological reflection.
+They are witnesses to how Scripture was read, interpreted, and applied in their times, and they are valuable witnesses for exactly that reason.

 If Origen's allegorical hermeneutic is authoritative enough to challenge how millions of Christians read their Bibles, then his universalism is authoritative enough to require a direct and substantive response.
-If his universalism is not authoritative, that fact needs to explain why his hermeneutic is not equally suspect.
+The same logic applies wherever the pattern appears: the Chrysostom whose exegesis is commended must be the same Chrysostom whose difficult homilies are acknowledged and accounted for.
+The Augustine whose doctrine of grace is invoked must be the same Augustine whose later positions are not quietly set aside.

 The Deeper Issue: Who Holds the Interpretive Keys?

-Beneath the specific question about Origen lies a more fundamental question that every theological tradition must eventually answer: who holds the authority to interpret Scripture, and on what grounds?
+Beneath the question of selective citation lies a more fundamental question that every theological tradition must eventually answer: who holds the authority to interpret Scripture, and on what grounds?

 The Roman Catholic answer is: the Magisterium, functioning under the guidance of the Holy Spirit, with authority derived from apostolic succession.